ivi-ru/flink-clickhouse-sink/README.md

 #### Configuration: global parameters

-You have to add global parameters for Flink environment:
+At first, you add global parameters for the Flink environment:
 ```java
 StreamExecutionEnvironment environment = StreamExecutionEnvironment.createLocalEnvironment();
 Map<String, String> globalParameters = new HashMap<>();